Request your Confidential Consultation at No Cost

 - Federal income tax returns (at least three years’ worth)

 - Year to Date Profit and loss statement plus three years’ historical information

-If you don’t have one in-house, a qualified professional accountant can look through your books and identify any red flags before you sell.
-Luckily, our business brokers have the professional expertise to help you with your financial assets and ensuring the selling process remains confidential and effective.
+If you don’t have one in-house, a qualified professional accountant can look through your books and identify any red flags before you sell your business.
+Luckily, our business brokers have the professional expertise to help you with your financial assets and ensure the selling process remains confidential and effective.

 Step Three: Figure Out How Much Your Business Is Worth